MP Estate Planning UK

 Legal Fees and Costs

-We recommend checking the latest fees on the UK government’s website or consulting with a probate solicitor to get a detailed estimate for your specific case.
-For more information on the probate process, you can visit our page on how to find out if probate has been.
+We recommend getting a clear, fixed-fee quote in writing before instructing anyone.
+For more information on the probate process, you can visit our page on how to find out if probate has been granted.

 How to Handle a Small Estate

-Handling a small estate can be a straightforward process if you understand the criteria and procedures involved.
-We will guide you through the essential steps and considerations for managing a small estate efficiently.
+Handling a small estate can be relatively straightforward if you understand the thresholds and procedures involved.
+In many cases, the full probate process can be avoided entirely, saving time and costs for the family.

 Criteria for Small Estates

-• The assets are primarily cash or easily convertible to cash.
+• The assets are primarily cash or held in accounts (rather than property or complex investments).

 Simplified Probate Process

-For small estates, the probate process can be simplified.
+For small estates, the process is typically much simpler than a full probate application.
 This may involve:

 Potential Exemptions

-• Jointly owned assets that pass directly to the surviving owner.
+• Jointly owned assets held as joint tenants — these pass automatically to the surviving owner by right of survivorship.

 The Role of Joint Accounts in Probate